Description of the Qualification

 How is the course assessed?

-The Level 4 AIM Awards Level 4 Diploma in Counselling Practice (QCF) is assessed by means of a combination of external and internal assessments.
-External assessment are set and marked by AIM Awards.
-Internal assessments are marked by the Tutor and are externally verified by AIM Awards.
+The Level 4 Level 4 Diploma in Counselling Practice is assessed by means of a combination of external and internal assessments.
+External assessment are set and marked by an independent External verifier.
+Internal assessments are marked by the Tutor and are externally verified.

 The four assessment processes used throughout this course are: